 Granules: Usually ceramic-coated colored crushed rock that is applied to the exposed surface of asphalt roofing products.

 Gutter: The trough that channels water from the eaves to the downspouts.
+Or something the younger guys have to get their minds out of.

 H